giammycri/AVSEigenlayer/README.md

 ### Next Steps After Deployment
 - Verify contract addresses in your testnet context file.
-- Register operators and run your AVS offchain services pointing to the testnet.
+- Register operators and run your AVS offchain services pointing to your testnet deployment (for hourglass, [use hgctl](https://github.com/Layr-Labs/hourglass-monorepo/tree/master/hgctl-go)).
+- Register metadata for your OperatorSets using `devkit avs release uri --metadata-uri "<metadata-uri>" --operator-set-id <operator-set-id>`
-- Optionally, publish a release for operators using `devkit avs release publish`.
+- Optionally, publish a release for operators using `devkit avs release publish --upgrade-by-time <unix-timestamp>`.

 ## Upgrade Process